English

 π Quick Summary

-Fever in children is very common and usually caused by mild infections.
+Fever is very common in children and is usually caused by a viral or bacterial infection.

 1οΈβ£ Introduction